-Saying yes to sub-standard ‘products to the market’, however, could be catastrophic, with damages that could at times be irreparable.
-Today, modern-day Quality Management is supporting technology initiatives to ensure the right systems are in place to allow the product to pass all quality checks proactively.
+Saying yes to sub-standard ‘products to the market’, however, are catastrophic, with damages that could at times be irreparable.
+Companies that are embracing modern-day Quality Management are supporting technology initiatives.
+Successful businesses ensure that the right systems are in place to allow a product to pass all quality checks.

-This article highlights just a small section of Quality Management related to processes and systems.
-The intent is to help businesses understand how technology has evolved with the changing business landscape and how manufacturers (in any highly regulated industry) can leverage technology such as the One-Microsoft ecosystem to stay relevant, and ahead of the competition.
-In this part of the series we will discuss Quality Management holistically, and follow it up with the finer aspects of Quality Management in the subsequent posts.
+This article highlights a small section of Quality Management related to processes and systems.
+The intent is to help businesses understand how technology has evolved with the changing business landscape and how manufacturers (in any highly regulated industry) can leverage technology such as the One-Microsoft ecosystem to stay relevant, and ahead of competition.
+In this article we will discuss Quality Management holistically, and follow it up with the finer aspects of Quality Management in subsequent posts.

 The Evolution of Quality Management